 Deforestation rates vary significantly across Central America and Mexico, however.
 Costa Rica has achieved notable success in curbing deforestation, while countries like Honduras and Nicaragua continue to experience high rates of forest loss.
 El Salvador has been the most affected, having lost 95% of its original forest cover.

 Cattle ranching and agricultural expansion are primary drivers of deforestation in the region.
 Logging (both legal and illegal), infrastructure development, and urbanization are other key drivers.
 In some countries like Honduras, Guatemala, and Nicaragua, the recent surge in drug trafficking activities has further accelerated forest loss.
 The expansion of commercial palm oil, new road infrastructure, migration through the Darien Gap, and mining are other sources of deforestation.
-The growing number of annual forest fires, largely caused by climate change, also contributes to forest loss.
+The growing number of annual forest fires also contributes to forest loss.

 Conflicts due to illegal invasions by miners and ranchers onto Indigenous peoples’ lands are commonplace, leading to growing tensions and the loss of lives of land defenders.
 In recent years, at least 463 land defenders were murdered, and that number is likely much higher.

-The Mesoamerican Alliance of People and Forests is a Central American regional organization dedicated to promoting the rights of forest-dwelling indigenous peoples and local communities.
+The Mesoamerican Alliance of Peoples and Forests is a Central American regional organization dedicated to promoting the rights of forest-dwelling Indigenous peoples and local communities.
 It is made up of national organizations who control significant areas of forests in the region.
 RFUS has worked with AMPB over the years to train community-based territorial monitors and mappers as well as to support regional and international advocacy.
 AMPB is also a member of the Global Alliance of Territorial Communities.
-RFUS is currently supporting AMPB’s emergency fundraising efforts around COVID-19 and forest fires.

-The General Congress of the Embera y Wounaan Collective Lands of Panama is the representative body for the Embera and some of the Wounaan communities outside of the Embera Wounaan Comarca, and has been on the forefront of the struggle for land rights for many years.
+The General Congress of the Embera and Wounaan Collective Lands of Panama is the representative body for the Embera and some of the Wounaan communities outside of the Embera Wounaan Comarca, and has been at the forefront of the struggle for land rights for many years.

 National Congress of the Wounaan People is the representative body of the Wounaan people inside and outside of the Comarca, with elected leaders who fight for the Wounaan at the national level.
 The CNPW has an associated Wounaan Foundation which is the project management arm of the Congress.

-The Naso indigenous people live in Panama and Costa Rica, currently primarily along the Teribe River in the Bocas del Toro province of Panama.
+The Naso Indigenous people live in Panama and Costa Rica, currently primarily along the Teribe River in the Bocas del Toro province of Panama.
 The Naso number a little over 4,000 people, and against enormous odds have preserved their language, culture, and way of life.
 Their traditional lands cover some of the most mountainous and biodiversity-rich areas of western Panama.
-The Naso, one of only two indigenous groups in Panama for which the government has not recognized their ancestral lands, have been fighting since at least 1973 for legal recognition of their territory.

-Congreso General Ancestral Tule de Tagarkunyala represents the Guna people in the communities of Paya and Pucuru, and the large territory considered the ancestral homeland of the Guna people, including the sacred mountain of Tagarkunyal.
+The Tule General Congress of Tagarkunyala represents the Guna people in the communities of Paya and Pucuru, and the large territory considered the ancestral homeland of the Guna people, including the sacred mountain of Tagarkunyal.
 The Tagarkunyal territory is completely inside the Darien National Park, making them a key ally for the sustainable management of Central America’s largest protected area.

 Get news, updates, and stories from the rainforest—straight to your inbox.